 It will take time to fully unpack and get your new home looking the way you want it, so don’t feel everything has to come together immediately.
 Take time to relax and unwind – enjoy a night in with a takeaway or go out with friends.
 Your life does not have to revolve around unpacking!

-As long as you have your bed built and set up by the end of moving day, the rest is up to you!
+As long as you have your bed built and set up by the end of moving day, the rest can wait!